 (3) If any claim, right or remedy of a liquidator may under this Division be made, exercised or availed of only with the approval or concurrence of the Supreme Court or some other person, the Registrar may, for the purposes of this section, make, exercise or avail himself or herself of the claim, right or remedy without the approval or concurrence.

+[Section 388 amended by No. 7 of 2016 s.
+142.]

-Division 5 — Mergers and transfers of engagements
+Division 5 — Mergers and transfers of engagements affecting participating co-operatives

+[Heading inserted by No. 7 of 2016 s.
+143.]

 389. Definitions

 In this Division —